Why They Place Quality Over Quantity?

 Classification Of Your Leads:

-AQL- Last year several new stages introduced to demand waterfall, among AQL is one of the most popular stages.
+AQL- Last year several new stages were introduced to demand waterfall, among which AQL is one of the most popular stages.
 The AQL is the stage where inquiries, both inbound and outbound, are loaded into the marketing automation platform

 MQL- A MQL qualified lead could be a visitor who visited your website and may have downloaded your white paper or opted into your email list.
-MQL only determines that a lead showed the interest to become a customer but is not a sales-ready lead which needs to be nurtured well.
+MQL only determines that a lead showed the interest to become a customer but is not a sales-ready lead that needs to be nurtured well.
 This is tracked by looking at the levels of engagement, only certain levels should trigger a lead to the MQL stage.

 SQL- A SQL lead is the next stage of a quality process that indicates, a sales-ready lead which is the result of continuous nurturing efforts of marketing and has qualified by the sales team as a potential customer down in the funnel.
 That lead is ready to go further along the buyer’s journey.

 SAL- A sales accepted lead is based on the agreement-upon criteria established between marketing and sales.
 Most often a sales qualified lead will become sales accepted, this is the most important transition in the funnel.

 It’s time to shift this mindset of ‘getting the highest numbers of leads is the only goal’ and look at both metrics as critical to success.
 It's your most important job to ensure quality but the bottom line, if you’re not getting enough quantity of leads, there’s no point worrying about the quality.
 So being a B2B marketer you should plan your quality policy by keeping both metrics in mind to get the desired ROI.